dosasm/masm-tasm/README.md

 | ![](pics/demo_PLFeature.gif) | ![](pics/demo_diagnose_tasm.gif) |

 The extension provides language features such as hover hints, code formatting, and jump to definition for the `assembly` language ID.

+#### Code Formatting

+The built-in formatter follows the style of sample `.asm` files:
+- Labels at column 0, instructions indented with tabs
+- Top-level directives (`.386`, `.model`, `.STACK`, `include`, etc.) stay at column 0
+- Blank lines preserved as truly empty
+- Original operand spacing and comments preserved
+- Formatting is idempotent — running it twice produces the same result
-You can also use other assembly language support extensions (e.g., the `asm-collection` language ID) by installing [ASM Code Lens](https://marketplace.visualstudio.com/items?itemName=maziac.asm-code-lens).
+- Use the **Format Document** command (`Shift+Alt+F`) to apply You can also use other assembly language support extensions (e.g., the `asm-collection` language ID) by installing [ASM Code Lens](https://marketplace.visualstudio.com/items?itemName=maziac.asm-code-lens).

 ### Demo 2: Run and Debug